openfisca/openfisca-doc/openfisca-web-api/input-output-data.md

   }
 }
 ```
-**Note that because of the default value system in OpenFisca, the variables that have not been defined explicitly are either calculated or take on their default value.**
+**Note that due to the default value system in OpenFisca, the variables that have not been defined explicitly are either calculated or take on their [default value](../variables.md#default-values).**

 ## Computing a variable